Coots in the North: Plot summary

 At this point the story as published ends, though notes indicate that Ransome was struggling to develop a suitable plot line and a way of arranging for the Death and Glories to get home without their impoverished parents having to pay the fare.

 Various scenarios are mentioned, including the salvage of Captain Flint's houseboat when its anchor chain breaks in a squall.
 In gratitude Captain Flint pays for their return journey and gives them a reward.

-In 2011 the Arthur Ransome Society's journal Mixed Moss held a competition for the best outline of a plot to complete the book, but (writing in 2021) no author has yet been commissioned by Ransome's estate to do so.
+In 2011 the Arthur Ransome Society's journal Mixed Moss held a competition for the best outline of a plot to complete the book, but as of 2024 no author has been commissioned by Ransome's estate to do so.
 Prior to this in 2009 a synopsis of a continuation of the story was published in Mixed Moss, "Ship's Girl" (Anon), the literary journal of the Arthur Ransome Society.
 A winner of the 2011 competition was never announced, so the book remains uncompleted.

-Other Stories
+Other stories

 Coots in the North also includes two extracts that Hugh Brogan rescued from an unfinished Victorian ‘Bevis’-style novel, a fishing tale called "The River Comes First", plus several short stories that Arthur Ransome published in magazines: